flyingstick22/electricity-saver-II/README.md

 5. open nano text editor by typing command line: ```` nano my_spot_script.py ````
 6. copy the python script from the repository and paste it to nano editor
-7. modify following parameters based on your device: DEVICE ID, cloud key, server name
+7. modify following parameters based on your device: DEVICE_ID, CLOUD_KEY, SERVER_NAME
 7. close the file by pressing ctrl + x
-8. press y (= saving yes) and press enter to save the file and exit
+8. press y (= saving yes) and press enter to save and exit

-you can test that your script is working by typing command line: ```` python my_spot_script.py ````
+Test that your script is working by typing command line: ```` python my_spot_script.py ````

-You should see something like this: ````29-10-2022,08:54,*your_device_id*,True,0.0161,0.2,True```` which is a log file we are going to save for future use.
+You should see something like this: ````29-10-2022,08:54,*your_device_id*,True,0.0161,0.2,True```` which is a log file we are going to save for the future use.
 It contains following information: date, UTC time, device ID, Shelly cloud connection is OK (true/false), hour price in kWh with taxes, my limit price in kWh, relay is ON (true/false)?

 Great.
 If you see the output above we are almost there :thumbsup: